Bereavement Counselling in London, Loss Therapy in London, Grief Counselling In London, Abortion Counselling, Mourning

 grieving counseling London and grief therapy, abortion counselling or miscarriage counselling, bereavement therapy and bereavement psychotherapy, loss counselling in London

 Infertility, Miscarriage, Stillbirth, Pregnancy Termination, Abortion - Feelings Of Loss Not having children, unable to have children (involuntary childlessness), losing a child during or after pregnancy, can bring up many feelings including loss, grief - much of which is invisible to others.
 When we or our partner are infertile, we may also need to mourn our deep feelings.
 We may have experienced a pregnancy termination (through our own choice or through pressure from others).
 Some may have had a stillbirth and the trauma lives on as we mourn the loss of who we were carrying.
 We may hold grief for someone who was unborn, for a longed for child.
 Our beliefs, thoughts, emotions & hopes may be very different before & after our experience of loss.
 A mother's reaction & role may be very different to that of the father.
 One or both of us may lose our sense of purpose.
 Sexual reconnection may also be important for some couples.
 Decisions & choices made may induce shock, guilt, shame, self-blame, envy of others.
 "What if?" may be a familiar preoccupation.
 Secrecy or fear of what others may say may prevent us grieving.
 We may be holding onto a sense of humiliation.
 There may have been no funeral or acknowledgement of the loss by others.
 (See also Fertility Counselling, Infertility Counselling)

-Pet Grief, Pet Bereavement Some of us may have become so attached to our pet that the grief we feel can be as if a close relative or friend have died.
+Pet Grief, Pet Bereavement Some of us may have become so emotionally attached to our pet that the grief we feel can be as if a close relative or friend have died.
 We and the animal we loved may have had such a strong bond and we can feel so bereft.

 bereavement counselling in London - bereavement psychotherapy London, grief psychotherapy, pregnancy termination counselling, mourning counselling and mourning therapy